Portfolio Optimization Rules beyond the Mean-Variance Approach: Imposing graphical structure on a covariance matrix

 We compare covariance $\boldsymbol \Sigma$ and precision matrices $\boldsymbol \Theta$ and correlation $\boldsymbol Corr$ and partial correlation $\boldsymbol \varrho$ matrices using direct calculation and the proposed method for the portfolio above in Appendix C.

 The problem of inverting a covariance matrix becomes severe when the number of assets $N$ is larger than the number of observations $d$ as the matrix becomes singular.
-We explored this problem using S\&P 500 stocks, with an adjacency matrix $\boldsymbol A$ given by sector constraints, using the daily returns of continuously traded stocks between 2010 and 2022.
-For ten industry sectors (excluding real estate), we have twelve yearly samples with $d=252$ trading days per year (on average) and a total of $N=354$ stocks.
-The model precision matrix $\boldsymbol \Theta_{model}$ for each year is full rank, has a block diagonal structure with the largest block size much smaller than the number of observations in a year ($d=252$), is semi-positive definite by construction, and allows for fast inversion and power operations.
-The condition number of the estimated covariance matrix $\boldsymbol \Theta_{model}^{-1}$ is only 2,134 for the year 2022.
+The graphical structure reduces the number of nonzero elements in the covariance matrix, thereby improving the condition number and making the matrix inversion operation more stable.
 In summary, we believe that the precision matrix $\boldsymbol \Theta$ is a \textit{primary} object for problems that require block (top-down) constraints, and the covariance matrix $\boldsymbol \Sigma$ can be derived from $\boldsymbol \Theta$ through inversion operations.

 Another source of noise in covariance matrix estimation is the non-stationarity of return time series.
 The noise encompasses two components: variance and correlation structure.
 In order to mitigate these effects, it is prudent to employ a separation strategy as proposed in \cite{Barnard:2000}, where standard deviations and correlations are modeled independently.
 The covariance is decomposed as follows: